iDavi/donuts/README.md

 # EasyDB
-> A php system for store everything locally using JSON in a practical way.
+> A php system for store everything locally in a practical way.

 ## What for?